sajjadGG/book-python/oop-syntax/init.rst

     #.
 Create one class ``Temperature``
     #.
 Create three instances of ``Temperature`` class
     #.
 Values must be passed at the initialization
     #.
-At initialization instances print on the screen:
+At initialization instances print:

         #.
 Instance ``celsius`` prints temperature 36.6
         #.
 Instance ``fahrenheit`` prints temperature 97.88